Ready to explore Dighton Rock State Park? Here's everything you need to know before you go!

 This trail hasn't been captured yet.
 Be the first to share your adventure!Trail description

-The park's trail network covers approximately 1.6 kilometers of well-maintained paths that wind through mixed hardwood forests and along the Taunton River shoreline.
-With only 10 meters of elevation gain, these easy trails provide gentle walking suitable for families, casual hikers, and anyone seeking a peaceful outdoor experience rather than a challenging workout.
-Most visitors complete the trail system in about 30 minutes, though many choose to linger and explore at a more leisurely pace.
+The park's trail system covers approximately 1.6 kilometers of easy walking paths that wind through mixed hardwood forests and along the Taunton River shoreline.
+With approximately 23-25 meters of elevation gain, these well-maintained trails provide accessible hiking suitable for families and casual walkers looking for a gentle 30-minute outdoor experience.

-The wooded sections feature mature oak, maple, and pine trees that create a pleasant canopy during summer months and offer spectacular fall colors in October.
-These forest trails feel surprisingly secluded despite the park's small size, with the tree cover providing natural sound barriers that enhance the peaceful atmosphere.
-The paths are wide enough for comfortable walking and well-marked, making navigation straightforward even for first-time visitors.
+The wooded sections feature mature oak, maple, and pine trees that create a pleasant canopy during summer months and offer beautiful fall colors in October.
+These forest trails feel surprisingly secluded despite the park's small size, with the tree cover providing shade and a sense of being deeper in nature than you actually are.

 Ready to go?